 During the lease term in Kingstowne

-During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Kingstowne, the renter must allow us to come into the rental.
-Some good reasons to go into rental property are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Kingstowne, the tenant must allow us to go into the rental home.
+Some justifiable reasons to go into rental property are to:

 Landlord Reference

-- Before you put a renter in your investment in Kingstowne
+- Before you rent out your investment in Kingstowne

 - Collections and evictions